-We store in each block $B$ in the hierarchy built for $t$ pointers to children/parents of $B$ and the number of blocks with the same $\id(B)$ preceding $B$ on the same level.
-With this, one can retrieve the fingerprint for any substring of $t$ in $O(\log m\log\log n)$.
+We store in each block $B$ in the hierarchy built for $t$ pointers to children/parent of $B$ and to the first preceding block on the same level with different $\id(B)$.
+With this, one can retrieve the fingerprint for any substring of $t$ in time $O(\log m\log\log n)$.

-Analogously, one can define the deterministic fingerprint for any substring of $s$ using the hierarchy $H$ for $s$.
-Clearly, if fingerprints of two substrings in $s$ and $t$ coincide, they are equal; but it turns out that the converse is also true: equal substrings have equal fingerprints.
-The proof just follows the definition of $\fin$ step by step; see in Appendix \ref{appx:search}.